Q: Why are Britons with ethnic origins in the Indian subcontinent called ‘Asian’?

 It’s different in the USA, where ‘Asian‘ mainly refers to Americans of Chinese or Japanese ethnic origin.
 More broadly, ‘Asian American’ means having ethnic origins in the geographic regions of East Asia, Southeast Asia, or South Asia.

-It’s assumed by many who question whether partition was necessary that it happened mainly because Muslim leader Mohammed Jinnah insisted on a Muslim nation.
-His Muslim League did vote for separation in 1940, but apparently Jinnah (a secular man whose concern was to protect Muslims from political isolation) personally preferred a federated India.
+Jinnah’s Muslim League did vote for separation in 1940, but apparently Jinnah (a secular man whose concern was to protect Muslims from political isolation) personally preferred a federated India.

 Please feel free to comment